 This is such an easy recipe to make, that if you have kids, they can help make them too!

-All you have to do is mix all 4 ingredients together.
+All you have to do is mix all 4 ingredients together in a small bowl.
 You don’t have to mix them too much, just until they are completely combined.

-After you make the chaffle batter, grease your mini waffle maker and then place a small amount in the middle of the bottom plate.
+Grease your mini waffle maker and then spoon half of the batter in the middle of the bottom plate.
 It should look just like my photo below.

 Close the lid and let it cook completely.
 When it is done, you will see it is golden brown and completely cooked.

-The best thing about these chaffles is that they are plain, so you can eat them for breakfast, lunch, or as a snack.
+The best thing about these plain chaffles is that they are very versatile.
+You can eat them for breakfast, lunch, or as a snack on a low carb diet.

 Top them with some real butter and your favorite sugar-free syrup!